kfish/libuiomux/README.md

 Note however that all locks obtained via libuiomux will be automatically unlocked on program termination to minimize the potential damage caused by rogue processes.

+UIO devices report activity through a read of their file descriptor.
+A simplified interface is offered for waiting for a UIO managed resource:

+    uiomux_sleep (uiomux, resource);

+UIOMux also provides a co-operative memory allocation scheme.
+To allocate memory from a UIO managed resource:

+    uiomux_malloc (uiomux, resource, size, alignment);

+To free allocated memory from a UIO managed resource:

+    uiomux_free (uiomux, resource, address, size);

+Note that any outstanding allocations are removed on process exit, and any invalid allocations are cleared on uiomux_open().

 Finally, each process or thread that opened a UIOMux* handle should close it by calling uiomux_close().
 This will remove associated memory maps,